Nalanda mahavihara: Destruction during Afghan conquest (c. 1200 CE)

 Tibetan records are another source of information about the events at Nalanda in the late 12th century and much of the 13th century.
 These were the decades of widespread systematic destruction of monasteries in this region, and historical records in Tibet affirm that monks from Nalanda and nearby monasteries such as the Vikramashila monastery who "survived the slaughter, fled to Tibet".
 Among the Tibetan records, the most useful is the biography of the Tibetan monk-pilgrim Dharmasvamin discovered in 1936.
 It is useful because Dharmasvamin reports having met the fleeing monks and scholars during his travels.
 He visited Bihar about 1234, and spent one monsoon season at Nalanda.
 He described the conditions there in the decades after the sack of Nalanda and other Buddhist monasteries in the Magadha region of India.
 His account states that the destruction of Nalanda was not an accident or misunderstanding but a part of the widespread destruction of Buddhist monasteries and monuments, including the destruction of Bodh Gaya.
 The vast manuscript libraries of Magadha had been mostly lost.
 Other Tibetan monks and he had shifted to Nepal, as the place to study, copy and move manuscripts to Tibet.
 According to his account, the Turushka-Qarluq (Turk) conquest extended from about 1193 to 1205, the destruction was systematic with "Turushka soldiers razing a monastery to the ground and throwing the stones into Ganges river".
 Fear of persecution was strong in the 1230s, and his colleagues dissuaded him from going to Magadha.
 According to George Roerich, "his [Chag lo-tsa-ba Chos-rje-dpal, Dharmasvamin] account conveys something of the anxiety of [the Buddhist community of] those days."

 Chapter 10 of Dharmasvamin's biography describes Nalanda in c.
 1235 CE.
 Dharmasvamin found it "largely damaged and deserted".
 Despite the perils, some had re-gathered and resumed their scholastic activities at Nalanda, but at a vastly smaller scale and with donations from a wealthy Brahmin layperson named Jayadeva.
 The monks were patronised by a local dynasty known as the Pithipatis of Bodh Gaya to which the king, Buddhasena, belonged.
 His account states:

-There resided a venerable and learned monk who was more than ninety years old, the Guru and Mahapandita Rahulasribhadra.
+There resided a venerable and learned monk who was more than ninety years old, the Guru and Mahapandita Rahula Sribhadra.
 Raja Buddhasena of Magadha honored this Guru and four other Panditas, and about seventy venerable ones (monks).